DogDoge0-0/DOB-Permit-Viewer/README.md

 - Exporting data as a .csv file
 - Sort data by ascending or descending

 ### Please check the issues tab for any known bugs as well as the state of the features listed
-If there is no issue with a feature then it is performing as advertised.
+If there is no issue with a feature then it should be performing as expected.